 Like all philosophical people reading their horoscopes and searching for the meaning of life, you want to know the answer to questions like “who am I?” and “what’s my place in the world?”
 This may be true on a personal level, but it’s also true in terms of your business identity.
 Feel free to squabble over the answers to these doozies with other intellectuals pompously sipping black coffee.
 When you are at the early stages of development, it’s likely that your business still needs to develop its brand identity.
-The companies that find their niche in the market and have valuable relationships with their customers are the ones that establish an identity and try to retain their unique authenticity in their marketing strategy.
-They light incense and enter the meditative zone where they can self-reflect on deeply engrained nuggets of wisdom such as:

 1. The “Who” is More Important Than the “What”